You’ve sent your first test SMS through the API. Now comes the part the quickstart skipped.

 Sender ID Handling

-In Ghana, alphanumeric sender IDs (your brand name instead of a random number) require registration at the carrier level.
-Your provider should handle this registration process and give you clear timelines.
+Alphanumeric sender IDs (your brand name instead of a random number) require network-level registration, and the rules differ between Ghana and Nigeria.
+Your provider should handle that registration and give you clear timelines for each market.

 Do Not Disturb (DND) Compliance

-Ghana’s networks maintain DND lists.
-Your provider’s API should either filter DND numbers before sending (returning a specific error code) or document exactly how DND rejections surface in delivery reports.
+Both Ghana and Nigeria operate Do-Not-Disturb controls at the network level, and the specific rules differ by market and change over time.
+Your provider’s API should either filter DND numbers before sending or document exactly how DND rejections surface in delivery reports.
 Sending to DND numbers wastes credits and can flag your sender ID.

 Pricing Model

 Look for transparent per-message pricing with volume tiers.
-Watch for hidden costs: sender ID registration fees, dedicated number charges, webhook delivery fees, or minimum monthly commitments.
-Check current pricing for an example of transparent rate publishing.
+Watch for hidden costs: sender ID registration fees, dedicated number charges, or minimum monthly commitments.
+See current pricing for how rates and tiers are published.

-The Ghana SMS API market splits into two categories: Africa-based providers with direct local carrier connections, and global providers with broader geographic coverage but often aggregated African routing.
+The Ghana and Nigeria SMS API market splits into two broad categories: Africa-based providers with direct local carrier connections, and global platforms with wider geographic coverage but often aggregated African routing.

 |---|---|---|

-How to Integrate a Bulk SMS API in Ghana (Step-by-Step)
+How to Integrate a Bulk SMS API, Step by Step

 This walkthrough uses Arkesel’s SMS API as the reference implementation.
-The patterns — authenticate, send, track delivery, handle errors — transfer to any REST-based provider.
+The pattern — authenticate, send, track delivery, handle errors — transfers to any REST-based provider.

 Step 1: Create Your Account and Get API Credentials